stratisproject/Breeze/Breeze.Documentation/ApiSpecification.md

 ```
 GET /wallet/general-info - Displays general information on the wallet
-GET /wallet/sensitive - Displays sensitive information on the wallet
+GET /wallet/extpubkey - Displays the extpubkey of the specified account
 GET /wallet/status - Displays dynamic information on the wallet
 POST /wallet/create - Creates the wallet
 POST /wallet/load - Loads the wallet and starts syncing